bretthmeyer/website/research.md

 Recent machine learning (ML) IPC solutions have speed-bounded accuracy, and complex implementation due to their dependence on packet sizes and order of arrival.
 We propose a new IPC approach that uses associative memory (AM) based on sparse-clustered network with selective decoding, dramatically reducing the memory for hardware implementation of IPC, while significantly improving classification throughput.

-## Yield Improvement for Parallel Architectures

-Recent research as suggested that as more processor cores are incorporated on single chips, the appropriate granularity of redundancy for the purpose of failure and defect mitigation is at the system-level.
-We leverage this fact above, but have observed that some systems benefit from a combination of system-level and microarchitetural redundancy.
-In this project, we investigate the relationship between parallel application, parallel architecture (and single-instruction, multiple-thread architectures in particular), and redundancy allocation, based on the observation that as the demand for types of parallel resources changes (e.g., from many narrow cores to few wide cores), so ought the mix of redundant components (e.g., from redundant cores to cores with redundant lanes).